-Prior to configuring OAuth resource servers, you must finish configuring the PingFederate administration.
+Prior to configuring an OAuth resource server, you must finish configuring the PingFederate administration.

 If you plan to use Mutual TLS, you must make two changes to the PingFederate configuration: